DaintyJet/VChat_GTER_EggHunter/README.md

 			E9 66 FF FF FF

 	8. Run [exploit4.py](./SourceCode/exploit4.py) with the breakpoint set at `jmp esp` as was described in step number `8` from the PreExploitation section.
 Follow it and make sure we jump to the start of the buffer.
-After hitting the breakpoint, and clicking advance once you should see the `jmp` instruction as shown below.
+That is after hitting the `jmp esp` breakpoint, and clicking step into button once you should see the `jmp` instruction as shown below.

 		<img src="Images/I26.png" width=600>

 2. Now that we can jump to the start of the buffer, we can make the EggHunter Shellcode that will be executed.
-   * If you follow older walkthroughs, or use this on newer Windows systems you may face issues due to changes in instruction sets or systemcalls.
+   * If you follow older walkthroughs, or use this on newer Windows systems you may face issues due to changes in  systemcall interface.
      * In the case of the jump from Windows-7 to 10 the `INT 2E` instruction not being supported in Windows 10 is a reason it may fail [5] [6].
    * The ```msf-egghunt``` [generation method](https://armoredcode.com/blog/a-closer-look-to-msf-egghunter/) as described in some blog posts does not work for VChat when running on Windows 10, as we can see it contains the `INT 2E` interrupt